Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 In the first days after poisoning, it is necessary to give up fatty, spicy and heavy foods, milk and dairy products, alcohol and other bad habits.

-- the first day, when the symptoms of poisoning have disappeared, adhere to bed rest and only drink - boiled water, weak green tea, decoction, tea from (warm, you can sweeten it a little);
+- the first day, when the symptoms of poisoning have disappeared, stick to bed rest and only drink - boiled water, weak green tea, decoction, tea from (warm, you can sweeten it a little);

 Folk remedies for food poisoning